albertdahlin/dahbug/README.md

                       is called will be printed before the output.
     string_cap:       When strings are printed by dump() they will be capped to this length.
-                      If set to 0 or false, string cap will be disabled.
+                      If set to 0 or false, string cap will be disabled. ascii_notation    "caret" or "escape".
+How to output non printable ascii characters. eg. new line will be printed as ^J (caret) or \n (escape).
     line_endings:     The line ending format your terminal is using.
                       Can be set to: "LF" (linux), "CR" (old Mac) or "CRLF" (Windows)
     output_encoding:  The character encoding of your terminal, eg. "UTF-8", "ISO-8859-1",